Home computer

 Home computers were a class of microcomputers that entered the market in 1977 and became common during the 1980s.
-They were marketed to consumers as affordable and accessible computers that, for the first time, were intended for the use of a single nontechnical user.
-These computers were a distinct market segment that typically cost much less than business, scientific or engineering-oriented computers of the time such as those running CP/M or the IBM PC, and were generally less powerful in terms of memory and expandability.
+They were marketed to consumers as affordable and accessible computers that, for the first time, were intended for the use of a single, non-technical user.
+These computers were a distinct market segment that typically cost much less than business, scientific, or engineering-oriented computers of the time, such as those running CP/M or the IBM PC, and were generally less powerful in terms of memory and expandability.
 However, a home computer often had better graphics and sound than contemporary business computers.
-Their most common uses were playing video games, but they were also regularly used for word processing and programming.
+Their most common uses were word processing, playing video games, and programming.

 Home computers were usually sold already manufactured in stylish metal or plastic enclosures.
-However, some home computers also came as commercial electronic kits like the Sinclair ZX80 which were both home and home-built computers since the purchaser could assemble the unit from a kit.
+However, some home computers also came as commercial electronic kits, like the Sinclair ZX80, which were both home and home-built computers since the purchaser could assemble the unit from a kit.

 Advertisements in the popular press for early home computers were rife with possibilities for their practical use in the home, from cataloging recipes to personal finance to home automation, but these were seldom realized in practice.
 For example, using a typical 1980s home computer as a home automation appliance would require the computer to be kept powered on at all times and dedicated to this task.
 Personal finance and database use required tedious data entry.